 3.2 First Universal Credit payment

 Universal Credit is assessed monthly and paid monthly in arrears.
 The first payment will usually be received 1 month and 14 days after they submit their claim.

 3.3 Paying rent while waiting for their first payment of Universal Credit

 Many new claimants of Universal Credit will be coming from work and will be able to support themselves in the first month using their final payment of earnings.

-However, where needed, a claimant can ask for a Universal Credit new claim advance if they are in financial need and cannot manage until their first monthly payment of Universal Credit.
+However, where needed, a claimant can ask for a Universal Credit new claim advance if they’re in financial need and can’t manage until their first monthly payment of Universal Credit.